 Annex B lists examples of possible undesirable incidents or scenarios.

-PROBABILITY AND IMPACT
+PROBABILITY AND IMPACT (ConseQuences)

 SIRA specifies five levels of probability and five levels of the impact that each type of undesired incident or scenario would create.
 Each is allocated a score from which a risk value is calculated from the product of probability and impact.
 Probability and impact scores can be assessed against the criteria in the tables below: